Medical Malpractice Lawyers Serving Miramar

 The Statute of Limitations refers to the time limit someone has to file a medical malpractice case after discovering an injury.
 For example, in Miramar, Florida, medical malpractice lawsuits must be filed within two years from the date of injury or loss.

-However, there is a blanket deadline of no later than four years from the incident's date.
-This 4-year period does not apply to an action brought on behalf of a minor on or before the child' s eighteenth birthday.
+However, there is a blanket deadline of no later than two years from the incident's date.
+This 2-year period does not apply to an action brought on behalf of a minor on or before the child' s eighteenth birthday.

 Although this time may seem as though this is enough time, it is often not.
 The earlier you hire a legal professional for your claim, the more time we will have to build a solid case against the liable party.
 Note that the discovery time, which also includes gathering evidence, can be time-consuming.